aidanamato/employee-tracker/README.md

 ## Instillation

 This application requires node.js.
 If you do not have node.js installed, you can download it [here](https://nodejs.org/en/).
-To begin the instillation process, first clone this repository into your desired local directory.
+It also requires the MySQL database management system.
+Instillation instructions for Windows and Mac operating systems can be found [here](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide).
+To begin the instillation process once node.js and MySQL are installed, first clone this repository into your desired local directory.
 Next, navigate into the cloned repository and run the command `npm install` to install the required dependencies for the application.
 The application is now fully installed and ready for use.

 ## Usage